Review

 Murf AI fits well for:

-It is a less natural fit for creators whose primary medium is video rather than audio — someone whose main output is social short-form video with auto-generated visuals would be better served starting with a tool built around that format.
+It is a less natural fit for creators whose primary medium is social short-form video — someone whose main output is Reels or TikToks with auto-generated visuals would be better served starting with a tool built around that format.
+For those workflows, Zebracat or InVideo bundle voiceover into a video-first production process more efficiently.

 Verdict